MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pricing-extensions.md

 ## Calculate price and discounts against a date other than today

-By default, the Commerce pricing engine applies price and discounts based on the date that sales transaction happens, which is usually "today".
+By default, the Commerce pricing engine applies price and discounts based on the date that sales transaction happens, which is usually "today."

 To override the default behavior, follow these steps.